Interlude: Robust Regression in R

 Information can be extracted from the fitted model object:

-returns the weights assigned to each observation.
+coef(rlm1)returns the estimated regression coefficients \(\hat\beta\).rlm1$residreturns the residuals.rlm1$wreturns the weights assigned to each observation.

-The fitted line can be plotted using abline(rlm1)
+The fitted line can be plotted using abline(rlm1).

 LAV Estimation

-package computes the least absolute
+The rq() function from the quantreg package computes the least absolute

 values (LAV) estimator from section 18.1:

-function uses specialized algorithms (interior point methods) which
+The rq() function uses specialized algorithms (interior point methods) which

 are more efficient and have better convergence properties than the

-approach shown in section 18.1.
+general-purpose optim() approach shown in section 18.1.
 For

 pedagogical purposes, section 18.1 shows the optim()